-3. A month ago the members of the Parkway Sports and Social Club decided to clean and decorate their club.
+3. GROUP WORK.
+Imagine that members of your group are the members of Parkway Sports and Social Club.
+A month ago you decided to clean and decorate your club.
 The club hasn't got much money, so the members have done the work in their spare time.
-They've just finished now.
-Say what they have done.
+You've just finished now.
+Say what you have done.

-Examples

-(The windows needed painting.)
+Examples (The windows needed painting.)
 Sue and Peter have painted the windows.
 (The members decided to plant a tree.)
 Jane has planted a tree.